Looking to reduce rents by 75%, Ring—the HD video doorbell tech company—which was recently purchased by Amazon for $1B, is moving to the Hawthorne!

 Hawthorne’s housing market could be a South Bay city that you call home, as it’s currently a seller’s market.
-According to Trulia, Hawthorne shows an 11% year-over-year increase in median sales price, and a -2% drop in rents.
+According to Trulia, Hawthorne shows an 11% year-over-year increase in the median sales price, and a -2% drop in rents.

-Median sales price is $651,000 and you can get a home for roughly $491 per square foot.
+The median sales price is $651,000 and you can get a home for roughly $491 per square foot.
 No wonder Ring and other tech giants are packing up and calling Hawthorne home.

 Renters will pay roughly $3,125 median rents per month.

 If you’re curious about who lives in 90250, take a peek.
-You’ll encounter 32-year old, single-homeowners that are college educated and make roughly $47K a year that work in Sales, management and service industries.
+You’ll encounter 32-year old, single-homeowners that are college-educated and make roughly $47K a year that work in Sales, management and service industries.